navytux/pygolang/README.rst

 to `ustr`.
 When the coercion happens, `bytes`, similarly to `bstr`, are also treated as UTF8-encoded strings.

-`bstr`/`ustr` constructors will accept arbitrary objects and either convert or stringify them.
+`bstr` and `ustr` are meant to be drop-in replacements for standard `str`/`unicode` classes.
+They support all methods of `str`/`unicode` and in particular their constructors accept arbitrary objects and either convert or stringify them.
 For cases when no stringification is desired, and one only wants to convert `bstr`/`ustr` / `unicode`/`bytes` to Pygolang string, `b` and `u` provide way to make sure an